 Copywriting is a world apart from academic writing.
 While grammar and spelling are still important, it’s time to rest all the other writing techniques that our teachers hammered into us at school.

 Great copywriters don’t just follow rules.
-They know how and when to break the rules for the maximum impact.
+They know how and when to break the rules for maximum impact.
 And, here’s how to do that:

 Copywriting isn’t about following some archaic rules.
 It’s time to erase those rules out of your writing.
 It’s all about breaking the rules to find your unique voice.